MicrosoftDocs/Viva/Viva/insights/personal/use/wellbeing.md

 * **Be a thoughtful coworker!** Establishing quiet time with no meetings or email can lead to better teamwork:

   * For "inform" type emails, condense the emails and status updates into daily or weekly digests.
 This practice reduces the overall noise and randomization caused by email overload.
-  * Use the [delay delivery inline suggestion](../use/mya-notifications.md#schedule-send-suggestions) to schedule email delivery when the recipients are within their working hours.
-Limit late night and early morning email to urgent email only, to cut through the noise.
+  * Use [schedule send suggestions](../use/delay-delivery.md) to schedule email delivery when the recipients are within their working hours.
+Limit late-night and early-morning email to urgent email only, to cut through the noise.
   * Turn off notifications on your phone and computer when you are trying to focus.

 * **Be respectful of people's time**:

   * Agree on "team hours."
-Use the [delay delivery inline suggestion](../use/mya-notifications.md#schedule-send-suggestions) to deliver email when most of the team is working.
+Use [schedule send suggestions](../use/delay-delivery.md) to deliver email when most of the team is working.
   * Be intentional about who you invite to meetings.
   * Try to limit meeting overruns.
   * Consider starting a policy of no meetings on Fridays.